Axios Scolds "The Media" Again

 As an East Coast elite who has a lot of work to do before 5 PM, when I will be furloughed yet again this year, I don’t have time to disprove all the examples of “the media” covering exactly what VandeHei says “the media” didn’t cover in the runup to this year’s presidential election, so let’s zoom in quickly on the claim that “the media” has “missed badly the surge in Trump voters in places obvious (rural America) and less obvious (Hispanic-heavy border towns in Texas).”

 For VandeHei the term “the media” includes big East Coast news organizations when they cover something he thinks is unimportant, but it somehow does not include the same news organizations when they cover something he thinks is important.
-Before the election, the Washington Post, the New York Times, and especially the Atlantic warned political observers that Latino voters represent a spectrum of identities and experiences and can confound easy categorization.
+Before the election, the Washington Post, the New York Times, Politico, and the Atlantic warned political observers that Latino voters represent a spectrum of identities and experiences and can confound easy categorization.
 Looking for a news organization that lumped those voters together in a less nuanced way?
 Ahem.

 Correction: This post originally referred to Mark Zuckerman, who covers the Nationals for MASN, as a billionaire.
 I have no knowledge of Zuckerman’s finances; I meant to type “Mark Zuckerberg.”